 What if you forget your PIN?

-There’s no need to panic if you forget your PIN – your card issuer will be able to provide you with a reminder or a new one, usually within 5 working days.
+Don’t have the apps?
+You can call us to request a PIN reminder or a new PIN, usually within 5 working days.
 A contact phone number can usually be found on the back of your card underneath the signature strip.
 If the PIN belonged to the card you normally use in cash machines, your bank may be able to provide you with cash until you receive your new PIN, subject to you confirming your identity.
 If visiting a branch, you will probably be asked to present the following documentation when requesting money:

 Changing your PIN